Smoked tri-tip is by far one of the juiciest, flavor-packed pieces of beef when cooked correctly.

 Make sure you pay attention closely – it can turn into a tough, chewy piece of meat if you don’t follow a few key steps.

-Lean cuts of beef like Tri-Tip are great for smoking because you allow the meat to cook evenly on the inside while allowing the outside to form a good crust without drying out or overcooking the meat.
+Lean cuts of beef like Tri-Tip are great for smoking because you allow the meat to cook evenly on the inside.

 Smoking allows the meat fibers to cook evenly and slowly.
 Muscle fibers tense and toughen up at high temperatures, which will cause the meat to be tough and chewy.